decisions, rl view markdown

 -

-- use belief states as the states of an MDP and solve as before
+optimal action depends only on the agent’s current belief state - use belief states as the states of an MDP and solve as before

 - changes because state space is now continuous